scottyroges/MortgageMatrix/memory-bank/activeContext.md

   - InfoSection: For the "How It Works" section
   - Footer: For the page footer with social media icons
   - AffordabilityEstimatorResults: For displaying dynamic calculation results with detailed interest rate breakdowns
+  - MonthlyPaymentResults: For displaying monthly payment calculation results with a payment breakdown
+  - PaymentCircle: For visualizing payment breakdown as a segmented ring chart with color-coded segments
   - TermSelector: For selecting loan term options (30, 20, 15, 10 years) with button group
 - Implemented mortgage calculation utilities:
   - mortgageCalculations.ts: For affordability calculations